Climb aboard a family boat and learn how to catch, clean and cook mackerel on the beach with Real Staithes.

 Real Staithes – a family-run business operating out of a rugged North York Moors National Park fishing village – brings in the catch and keeps food miles down.

 Their mackerel-fishing trips on the family boat, ‘All My Sons’, recall the days when Staithes’ boats dominated the local coast.

 Hear tales of a skipper’s life, before finishing up on the beach to learn how to clean, smoke and grill mackerel that an hour before were swimming fin-loose and fancy free in the North Sea.

-Sustainable food is also at the heart of Real Straithes’ other trips and experiences – like the foreshore discovery walks, where you help haul in lobster pots, bait lines and forage for shellfish and edible seaweed.
+Sustainable food is at the heart of Real Staithes’ other trips and experiences – like the foreshore discovery walks, where you help haul in lobster pots, bait lines and forage for shellfish and edible seaweed.